 To build the hand rail by hand, the form is covered with layers of 2mm veneers or laminates.

 To avoid the form being pulled out of shape by the first layers I renforce the rail with a plaster and fibre mix on the under side of each rail.

 A mould is made by using a strip of plastic fixed with double sided tape and a few springs to each side of the rail..

 The mould is filled with the plaster and fibre mix.

 Here are some of the parts ready to be cleaned up.

 Once dry the reinforced forms are cleaned up with a disk sander.

 Because of the free form curves the real shape of the laminates is often difficult to estimate.

-To get these shapes as exact as possible I use double sided tape to fix cardboard on each face of the rails than give me cutting templates for the laminates.
+To get these shapes as exact as possible I use double sided tape to fix cardboard on each face of the rails that give me cutting templates for the laminates.

 The 2 mm laminates are cut up using a mini circular saw and after gluing, trimmed with a mini drill.